Logiqx/gps-details/docs/articles/9-garmin/README.md

 ![Instinct-2X-768x432](img/Instinct-2X-768x432.jpeg)

 The Instinct 2X Solar is a rugged watch with multi-band GNSS.
-The Instinct 2X should not be confused with the Instinct 2, which used the much less capable Sony GNSS chipset.
+It should not be confused with the Instinct 2, which used the much less capable Sony GNSS chipset.
 The two main downsides of this watch are the screen resolution and somewhat limited app availability.

 **Price**